 The Physical Education Program seeks to provide activities that will assist in the development of perceptual skills, physical endurance, general motor coordination and social growth.
-The aforementioned are achieved through a curriculum which emphasizes involvement in movement education activities including dance, skill drills, group games and individual challenges to provide total development, an attitude of cooperation and sportsmanlike behavior.
+The aforementioned is achieved through a curriculum which emphasizes involvement in movement education activities including dance, skill drills, group games and individual challenges to provide total development, an attitude of cooperation and sportsmanlike behavior.
 A variety of supplies and equipment is available in the gymnasium to develop the skills needed, and an interest in physical activity.

-All students are required to participate in physical education classes and activities unless they present a physician's excuse for physical disability.
+All students are required to participate in physical education classes and activities unless they present a physician's excuse for physical disability or injury.
 Appropriate clothing will be required to enable your child to participate more fully in the program.
+Students must wear or bring sneakers to physical education class.